One of the hottest topics during John Calipari’s time in front of the media on Thursday was the latest on Jarred Vanderbilt’s injury.

 Now he’s saying they’re going to take another look in hopes of a better prognosis for Vanderbilt’s basketball future.

 “We don’t know.
 They’re going to re-evaluate here in another week or so and figure out where it goes,” Calipari said.
 “It would be an unbelievable blessing for him or us if he was able to come back and play.
-We’ll let the doctors and experts deal with that.
+We’ll let the doctors and Sports Medicine Injury Therapy deal with that.
 They wanted to look at it a little more before they make a decision.”

 When asked how Vanderbilt’s absence will affect the team, Cal said the loss hurts because he planned to use Vanderbilt in full-court press situations and as the centerpiece of the zone.